 Rarely, bleeding is caused by a tumor or an injury resulting from unsuspected child abuse.

 Doctors check for pregnancy in all women of childbearing age.

 Doctors first focus on determining whether the cause of vaginal bleeding is a serious or life-threatening disorder (such as a ruptured ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
 In an ectopic pregnancy, the fetus cannot survive.
 When an ectopic pregnancy ruptures, women often... read more ) and whether the bleeding is excessive, possibly resulting in shock.

 In women with vaginal bleeding, certain characteristics are cause for concern:

-Women with warning signs should see a doctor immediately, as should those with large clots or clumps of tissue in the blood or with symptoms suggesting a bleeding disorder.
-These symptoms include easy bruising, excessive bleeding during toothbrushing or after minor cuts, and rashes of tiny reddish purple dots or larger splotches (indicating bleeding in the skin).
+Women with most warning signs should see a doctor immediately, as should those with large clots or clumps of tissue in the blood or with symptoms suggesting a bleeding disorder.
+Symptoms of a bleeding disorder include easy bruising, excessive bleeding during toothbrushing or after minor cuts, and rashes of tiny reddish purple dots or larger splotches (indicating bleeding in the skin).
 However, if the only warning sign is vaginal bleeding before puberty or after menopause, a delay of a week or so is not harmful.